Introduction

 Aromatherapy is the use of natural plant oils for well-being.

-These oils come from flowers, leaves, roots, peel, bark, seeds, and herbs.
+These oils come from leaves, flowers, peel, roots, bark, seeds, and herbs.

 They are strong.